platonai/exotic-amazon/README.md

 ### Save extract results into a database

-There are several method to persist the extract result into a database:
+There are several methods to persist the extract result into a database:

-1. persist extract results as a field of the default webpage model: WebPage.pageModel
+1. serialize extract results as key-value pairs, and save them as a field of the default webpage model: WebPage.pageModel
 2. write extract results to a JDBC compatible database, such as MySQL, PostgreSQL, MS SQL Server, Oracle, etc
-3. write several line of additional code to persist the extract result to any destination as you wish
+3. write several line of additional code to save the extract result to any destination as you wish

 #### Default WebPage storage

-By default, the extracted data is also persisted as key-value pairs in pageModel of [WebPage](https://github.com/platonai/pulsarr/blob/master/pulsar-persist/src/main/java/ai/platon/pulsar/persist/WebPage.java).
+By default, the extracted data is also saved as key-value pairs in pageModel of [WebPage](https://github.com/platonai/pulsarr/blob/master/pulsar-persist/src/main/java/ai/platon/pulsar/persist/WebPage.java).

 #### Configured JDBC compatible databases